What is PARedu?

 PAR is dedicated to enhancing lives by empowering providers and other stakeholders in Intellectual Disability and Autism services by delivering high-quality learning opportunities rooted in exceptional training and continuous development.
 At the heart of this commitment is PARedu—an innovative platform offering a comprehensive suite of educational trainings, professional development programs, and informative webinars.

-Designed specifically for stakeholders in the Intellectual Disability/Autism (ID/A) field, PARedu equips professionals with the knowledge and skills needed to provide outstanding person-centered care support and services.
-Led by subject matter experts, our dynamic learning opportunities cover essential topics like Leadership Development; Person-Centered Approaches; Diversity, Equity, and Inclusion; and emerging trends and best practices in the ID/A community.
+Designed specifically for the Intellectual Disability/Autism (ID/A) field, PARedu equips professionals and other stakeholders with the knowledge and skills needed to provide outstanding person-centered care support and services.
+Led by subject matter experts, our dynamic learning opportunities cover essential topics like Leadership Development; Person-Centered Approaches and Supports; Diversity, Equity, and Inclusion; and emerging trends and best practices in the ID/A community.

-By investing in education and professional growth, PAR is building stronger, more inclusive communities where individuals with ID/A can truly thrive.
+PAR offers training in collaboration with the Alabama Service Providers Association (ASPA) and the Tennessee Community Organizations (TNCO).
+By investing in education and professional growth, we are building stronger, more inclusive communities where individuals with ID/A can truly thrive.

 Click here for a list of past trainings.